All of our miniatures Schnauzers are AKC registered, but we prefer to sell our puppies into Pet homes. All of our pups are sold as

 We do not offer breeding rights on any of our pups.

-Our prices do vary with size (teacup, toy, or miniature), color, and coat/coat quality.
-The standard colors of Black and Salt & Pepper
+Our prices do vary with size (teacup, toy, or miniature), color & markings, hair/coat quality, conformation and stature.
+Our puppies

-Chocolates (White Chocolate, Liver Tan, Solid Liver, Liver Parti, and Liver Pepper) being the most expensive.
-The supercoated
+includes (White Chocolate, Liver Tan, Solid Liver, Liver Parti, and Liver Pepper).
+Any color we produce can be a parti color.
+The

-(fluffy puppies with lots of hair) are more than an average coated schnauzer, and we almost never get the coarse/terrier coats.
+supercoated are more than an average coated schnauzer, and we almost never get the coarse/terrier coats.
+Heavily ticked parti

-We do work off of request lists, and while we don't consider a puppy "adopted" until we accept a deposit, we do have a list of people
+We do work exclusively off of request lists, and while we don't consider a puppy "adopted" until we accept a deposit, we do have a

-who are interested in our litters and who are waiting on us to determine size and pricing.
-If you are interested in a puppy from an
+list of people who are interested in our litters and waiting on us to determine size and pricing.
+If you are interested in a puppy from

-upcoming litter, email me at Toy Schnauzers@aol.com, and get on the waiting list.
-I will need to know the size (teacup, toy, or
+an upcoming litter, you will need to email me at ToySchnauzers@aol.com to get on our request list.
+I'll need to know the size

 We don't take deposits on unborn litters.
-In general, once a litter is born we price out our litters at 6 weeks when we can better
+In general, once a litter is born we price out our litter at 6 weeks when we can better

 guesstimate the final adult size and coat quality.
 Once we have priced the litter, we then start accepting deposits.
 In any one given